matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ## Security considerations

-Although increased trust to enforce the join rules during `/join` / `/make_join` / `/send_join` is placed in the homeservers whose users can issue invites, this is considered only a miniscule change in room security.
+Increased trust to enforce the join rules during calls to `/join`, `/make_join`, and `/send_join` is placed in the homeservers whose users can issue invites.

-This MSC limits the homeservers who can issue join events (via calls to `/join`, `/make_join`, and `/send_join`) and trusts those servers to enforce the additional allow rules.
-Although other homeservers may not be able to verify that a join event was issued in good faith, there is no benefit for a homeserver to do this since they could have issued an invite anyway.
+Although it is possible for those homeservers to issue a join event in bad faith, there is no real-world benefit to doing this as those homeservers could easily side-side the restriction by issuing an invite first anyway.

 ## Unstable prefix